mreschke/server-backups/NOTES.md

 Not added to PHP one
 * Ability to prune backups but keep first month, last months, first year, last of year, even first or last of week, like restic

+* Cluster should be an array.
+Needed so I can still use cluster of linodes or webfarm, but also things like local vs usb

 # CLI API FIRST - What I Want